grahamschuckman/gcp/README.md

 ## Associate static IP address from service or ingress with domain name in GKE
 https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip?_ga=2.145338164.-1687914125.1702268716

+## Needed to associate a service account with the GCP Compute Engine VM running MongoDB
+Required access to Storage for Read Write permissions so it could talk to the bucket for backups.

+## Used a custom metadata startup-script to install MongoDB and configure the VM
+Was able to use the same one as I did for the AWS instance and then SSHd onto the box and fixed some things manually.

 # Kubernetes Notes

 ## Not sure why the official Terraform EKS cluster module was giving me so much trouble.
 Will just build the resources by hand.